Br1sbane/test02/content/blog/Blockchain_in_action.md

 ![](../images/post-img.jpg)
 Will this be the end of LinkedIn?
 We will see.

-How about finding a gig on the blockchain? **Braintrust** is the first decentralized talent network.
+How about finding a gig on the blockchain? **Braintrust** is one of the biggest decentralized talent network.
 Freelancers find their cleints without any corporation between them.
 The platform is owned by the users.
 And this becomes visible with the paycheck.

 >  Check out the [Braintrust platform](https://www.usebraintrust.com/).
 ![](../images/post-img.jpg)